Kevga/BeatSaberCinema/README.md

 - [K/DA - MORE \[DACK\]](https://beatsaver.com/beatmap/1059c)
 - [BLACKPINK - Kill This Love \[aggrogahu\]](https://beatsaver.com/beatmap/46be)

+A playlist file (.bplist) with all pre-configured maps can be found [here](https://raw.githubusercontent.com/Kevga/BeatSaberCinema/master/Resources/cinema.bplist).
+Right-click the link and click `Save link as...` to download the file and save it in `Beat Saber\Playlists`.
+You can then use a mod like PlaylistManager to access it in game.

-You can find the full list of maps with videos (without download links) [here](Resources/bundled-configs.txt).
+A readable full list of maps with videos (without download links) can be found [here](Resources/bundled-configs.txt).

 **Please note that you can add a video to any map you like, the maps listed here are not the only ones Cinema works with**.